hgeldenhuys/Mendix-reCaptcha/README.md

 ![Example entity](https://www.evernote.com/l/AAHjafifOpJHPoy1y7C5M_pD4L9qpbQj1W8B/image.png)

-Use the verfied flad to drive your Mendix app logic based on whether or not your verification passed.
+-Use the verfied flag to drive your Mendix app logic based on whether or not your verification passed.
-The Response Attribute is the challenge issued by the widget that will be sent along with your secret.
+-The Response Attribute is the challenge issued by the widget that will be sent along with your secret.
-The Response Attribute is the challenge issued by the widget that will be sent along with your secret.
+-The Response Attribute is the challenge issued by the widget that will be sent along with your secret.
-You could add an additional attribute for they "Key" if you don't want to use a literal string, if your site serves multiple domains
+-You could add an additional attribute for they "Key" if you don't want to use a literal string, if your site serves multiple domains

 ![Sample](https://www.evernote.com/l/AAEK0CHbBDhFHZc_NtFiJFXQp7tOVuJfxQEB/image.png)